 3. You don’t know how to declutter.

 You aren’t alone.
 A lot of people don’t feel they know how to declutter and frankly, might not feel like they can be uncluttered at all.
 Here is what I know for sure: Gaining a feeling of lightness and order is learned.
 If you have a desire to feel a certain way, you can learn to be more organized/tidy/neat/minimal.
-I suggest you start by thinking about your vision for you life and their space.
+I suggest you start by thinking about your vision for your life and your space.
 Ask yourself how you want to feel and get really clear on your “why”.
-Decluttering is decision making.

 When you are clear on your why and what you want to feel, you will make easier work of deciding on what stays and what goes.

-Then, do some easy decluttering.
-Choose a room (like the kitchen or office) or a category (like all books or all clothes), and use your 15 minutes to go through the space discarding everything that you can obviously see is trash.
+Then, give decluttering a try by doing these two things.
+Start with a small area (remember tip #1) to exercise your decluttering muscle, and set your 15 minutes to go through the space discarding everything that you can obviously see is trash.
 These are items that are broken or damaged, too worn, and beyond repair.
-It can also be literal trash – empty food containers, wrappers, boxes, etc. Toss the trash.
+Or, it can also be literal trash – empty food containers, wrappers, boxes, etc. Toss the trash.

 4. You feel guilty over getting rid of something that cost money.